erickrj003/erickrj003/README.md

 ### Hi there 👋

-I'm a Full-Stack LAMP dev of 2+ years with a passion for service.
+I'm a Full-Stack dev of 2+ years with a passion for service.
 My work in the clean water industry has taken me from the United States to Sub-Saharan Africa, South Asia and beyond.
 At the end of the day though, people are so much more important than machines.
 My greatest work comes from passionately supporting full-stack projects that directly change lives.

 ## Looking for a new team member?
 Reach me at <ins>erickrj003@gmail.com</ins>!